(reading time: 54 minutes)

 After a few drips he grasped that he was suspended in the underside of something, like a gum candy stuck under a table.
 His arms and legs were held fast in the substance, but his head bobbed out over an open space.
 It sounded massive, judging by how far down the tapping and dripping made contact.

 Below him there opened an immense basin and mounds of death.
-The waterfall he’d heard was the widest he’d seen outside of the Aych and Sea Fauces, but it ran red, dark, and thick with blood.
+The waterfall he’d heard was the widest he’d seen outside of the Aych and Sea Fauces, and Rin of course, but it ran red, dark, and thick with blood.
 The islands within its basin and the land surrounding it were an uneven collection of mounds, many of them composed entirely of bones: animal bones, folk bones, and even bones Rob would not be able to recognize with the ten best anatomy texts on hand.

 The tapping he heard was the bones emerging from the ceiling, excreted by the Fith just as he was about to be, and falling to clatter against their brethren below.
 Among the hail of bones a rain of blood also fell.
 Where the light came from he had no idea.
 By his own measure he was somewhere deep underground, he really hadn’t fathomed how deep, and yet he could see the grotesque valley beneath him as if by the florentshine of a cloudy day.